Bibliometrics

 JIFs at ITM

-To access Journal Citation Reports: use the ISI Web of Knowledge link > Top left, item 3 > Journal Citation Reports.
-The ISI WoK is not an open access database, but ITM does hold a paid subscription.
+Click here to access the Journal Citation Reports.
+The Web of Science is not an open access database, but ITM does hold a paid subscription.

-A list with the most current JIFs (currently relating to the year 2021) of some 700 journals that ITM staff have published in since 2005 can be found using the ITM JIFs quicklink on the left of this page.
+A list with the most current JIFs (currently relating to the year 2022) of some 700 journals that ITM staff have published in since 2005 can be found by clicking the button below.

 H-indexes

-Also the H-index (‘Hirsch’ index) is a relatively simple bibliometric parameter, basically indicating the volume of more or less highly cited publications for a specific author.
-A H-index of 28 indicates that the author has published at least 28 articles that have each been cited at least 28 times within the ISI Web of Knowledge system.
+The H-index (‘Hirsch’ index) is a relatively simple bibliometric parameter: it indicates the volume of more or less highly cited publications for a specific author.
+A H-index of 28 indicates that the author has published at least 28 articles that have each been cited at least 28 times within the Web of Science system.

-As with the JIF, many variants exist, but the ‘official’ H-index needs to be based on the ISI WoK data.
+As with the JIF, many variants exist, but the ‘official’ H-index needs to be based on the WoS data.
 Of course, H-indexes can also be calculated for groups of authors or for journals.

-The Web of Science component of the ISI WoK contains a handy Create Citation Report feature that for your search results (e.g. articles by a specific author) automatically calculates a number of bibliometric parameters, including the H-index.
+The Web of Science contains a handy Create Citation Report feature that automatically calculates a number of bibliometric parameters for your search results (e.g. articles by a specific author), including the H-index.
 Needless to say, this is a computer generated result that needs to be controlled manually for homonyms and other inaccuracies.